marcelog/safe_bunny/README.md

-of the time, rabbitmq will be there (available), but sometimes, you might experience connectivity issues, or maybe the server is down, or something else went wrong, and you want to be as sure as possible that you will be able to send some important messages, even if that means that they will *eventually* be sent.
+of the time, rabbitmq will be there (available), but sometimes, you might experience connectivity issues, or maybe the server is down, or something else went wrong, and you want to be as sure as possible that you will be able to send some important messages, even if that means that they will *eventually* be sent, and not right away.

 safe_bunny gives you a couple of queue alternatives to use when rabbitmq is not available for whatever reason, while still allowing you to **fire-and-forget**